lulzzz/Developer/Readme.md

 [![Build Status](https://travis-ci.org/AiursoftWeb/Developer.svg?branch=master)](https://travis-ci.org/AiursoftWeb/Developer)

-The developer center and also the app management center for aiursoft.# Aiursoft API
+The developer center and also the app management center for aiursoft.

 ## How to run